microsoft/terminal/doc/user-docs/UsingCommandlineArguments.md

 #### Escaped quotes (if you need variables):

-If you'd like to pass a value contained in a variable to the `wt` commandline, istead use the following syntax:
+If you'd like to pass a value contained in a variable to the `wt` commandline, instead use the following syntax:

 ```PowerShell
 $ThirdPane = "wsl.exe"